jnktsj/APPSR/test/README.md

       RAW_INPUT       0              0.00                                  0           0.00                            NO_TREATMENT

 ##### Case 2: `processed.fq`
-When the adapter was already clipped from the reads, you will get:
+If the adapter was already clipped from the reads, you will get:

     Optimal_3'adapter=RAW_INPUT